mhoc/cs352-integration-test/README.md

 * Part 1 Official: Test10 is provided in the targz and under `official/` but is withdrawn from the testrunner as per piazza post 99

+* Made some minor modifications to error output on Logan's (part 2) test cases to account for the change in the part 3 handout:

+> A read of an undeclared variable prior to any write to that variable returns an undefined type, and is considered a value error.

 # Final Note